y15un/unikorn-rs/README.md

-# unicode-korean-multitool
+# unikorn-rs
-A library providing ways to manipulate modern Korean alphabets.
+a rust library for handling korean alphabets in unicode

 # Minimum Supported Rust Stable Version (MSRSV)
 Rust v1.52.0 and later.